jeffpar/pcjs.v1/logs/README.md

 Logs
 ---
-This is where Node web server activity is logged, where bug reports are saved, and where per-user data is stored.
+This is where Node web server activity is logged, bug reports are saved, and per-user data is stored.

 Per-user data is still in the experimental phase, and is enabled ONLY for users that have requested and received their own per-user directory.